FifthGenHub/DexHunt.github.io/DexHunt_Launch_Roadmap.md

 # DexHunt Launch Roadmap (Legal + Dev)

+> DexHunt isn’t just another Web3 game.
+We’re pioneering skill-based eSports on-chain, this is where your reflexes, NOT LUCK, earn you $DEXHUNT.

+> We’re building the first Solana-powered reflex esport.
+No RNG.
+No gambling.
+No pay-to-win.
+No bets.
+Just skill, speed, pure competition, and rewards for the best.
+All on the #DEXHUNT blockchain scoreboard.

+> DexHunt is a 1-of-1: the only reflex-based, skill-first, Web3 arcade game with real crypto rewards.
+If you want to be part of something new, this is your moment.
+Tag a friend who loves eSports or retweet if you’re ready for skill-based Web3 gaming! 🎮🔥

+> Next up: Our eSports tournament system is in the works!
+Soon, you’ll be able to compete in live events, climb the leaderboard, and win $DEXHUNT for your skills.
+We’re also rolling out new social features for sharing your best moments.

+> What’s next?
+Our eSports & competitive gaming roadmap:
+> - Launch eSports-focused tournaments and events for $DEXHUNT players.
+> - Expand leaderboard features to support competitive eSports play.
+> - Partner with Web3 and eSports communities to grow our player base.
+> - Develop streaming, sharing, and social features for eSports visibility.
+> - Continue to innovate as the first reflex-based Web3 eSports arcade.

+---

 ## ✅ Completed
 - **The Last Draw NFT defined as 1/1 and not for sale** — Legally locked-in *(Owner: Founder, Cost: Zero)*
 - **All legal docs: disclaimer, terms, privacy** — Published + compliant *(Owner: Founder, Cost: Zero)*